||2 days ago|

 Onionr can be used for mail, as a social network, instant messenger, file sharing software, or for encrypted group discussion.

-Due to the nature of anonymity, the graph as implemented in this reference network is dense, undirected, cyclic and can be disconnected.
-Since Onionr is technically just a data format, any routing scheme can be used to pass messages.
+Since Onionr is technically just a data format, any routing scheme can technically be used to pass messages.

 The whitepaper is available here.